The Digital Infrastructure Programme consists of six projects:

 - Rural Gigabit Connectivity Hub Site procurement – focussed on connecting public sector buildings with gigabit capable connectivity

 - Rural Gigabit Connectivity Voucher Scheme – this now has an Oxfordshire top-up to enable eligible premises to claim up to £7,000 to connect with gigabit capable connectivity

 - Gigabit Oxford – an Oxford City specific Public Sector Hub Site procurement enabling gigabit connectivity to Oxfordshire County Council and Oxford City Council buildings in the city

 - Mobile coverage – focused on improving 3G and 4G coverage, and the rollout of 5G across the county

-The Digital Infrastructure Programme is run by Craig Bower (Programme Director), Mark Hopping (Programme Manager), Claire Hutchins-Lee (Project Manager – Data Specialist), Anna Miles (Project Manager) and Tamar Bowley (Senior Marketing & Comms.
-Lead) with Susan Halliwell (Director for Planning & Place) as the Executive Sponsor and Councillor Ian Corkin, Cabinet Member for Council Business & Partnerships.
+The Digital Infrastructure Programme is run by Craig Bower (Programme Director), Mark Hopping (Programme Manager), Claire Hutchins-Lee (Project Manager – Data Specialist), Anna Miles (Project Manager), Tamar Bowley (Senior Marketing & Comms.
+Lead) and Jack Paviour (Admin Officer) with Tim Spiers (Director of Digital and ICT) as the Executive Director and Councillor Ian Corkin, Cabinet Member for Council Business & Partnerships.